matsui528/nanopq/docs/tutorial.rst

 This can be achieved by simply fetching pre-computed distance value (the element of `dtable`) using PQ-codes.

-Note that the above two lines can be written in a single line
+Note that the above two lines can be chained in a single line.

 .. code-block:: python